 Getting married is impossible without the REQUIRED DOCUMENTS.
-So, this should be your first priority.
+So, this shall be your TOP priority.

 You have to get a MARRIAGE LICENSE first.
-What is a marriage license?
-Well, self-explanatory… a license to get married.
-Without this, no marriage rights.
+Without this, there would be no marriage rites.

-Here’s a checklist to get a marriage license:
+Here’s a checklist on how to get a marriage license: